 There are few forms of entertainment that are quite as much fun as sports betting.
 As one of the most successful industries within the world of gambling, sports betting is followed by hundreds of millions of people across the world every year.
 Part of the appeal of sports betting is how easy it is to get started, taking no more than a few minutes to register an account with a bookie and begin betting.

-New bettors, however, might find themselves somewhat overwhelmed with the sheer amount of betting options that are available.
+New bettors, however, might find themselves somewhat overwhelmed with the sheer amount of betting options that are available and where they can win real money bonus options.
 These can range from straightforward money line bets to far more complex and riskier accumulator bets.
 To that end, we’ve compiled a list of some of the easiest bets around to get going with.

 1. The Straight Bet

 This is the bet that tends to be the most popular among the average betting population.
 The rules of this wager couldn’t be simpler: a bettor takes out money on the individual or team that they believe is going to win the relevant event.
 Potential winnings for this kind of bet tend to be quite low, but so is the risk, and it makes for the perfect entry into the world of betting.
 Straight bets are offered by virtually every bookmaker in the world, and while there are some deviations here and there, for the most part this bet is as straightforward as they come.